onsi/ginkgo/docs/MIGRATING_TO_V2.md

 With the release of Ginkgo 2.0 the 1.x version is formally deprecated and no longer supported.
 All future development will occur on version 2.

+The next sections describe the [new features in Ginkgo 2.0](#major-additions-and-improvements) and the [major changes](#major-changes) alogn with details on how to migrate your test code to adapt to the changes.
+At the end of this doc is an [FAQ](#faq) with common gotchas that will be tracked as they emerge.

 ## Major Additions and Improvements

 ### Interrupt Behavior